 So there you have it.
-The original “condensed” version of On Being Different exactly how it was written (flaws and all).
-To give some of this even more context, within a year of “publishing” this tripe I made my first suicide attempt attending College.
+The original condensed version of On Being Different exactly how it was written (flaws and all).
+To give some of this even more context, I made my first suicide attempt attending College within a year of publishing this oddness.
 I was subsequently diagnosed with Borderline Personality Disorder.
 You have just had a glimpse into the psyche of a Borderline.
 As my sister-in-law once said, “Once was enough.”

-TCO did manage to exist beyond that though for a while, but not for too long.
-Eventually I became quite paranoid of my partners in crime, KH and CM (who were roommates in Denver at the time), though I did have a few reasons to be.
-Things between me, AS, and CM also went to shit as well to a degree.
-I ceased communications with AS about sixteen years ago and haven’t looked back.
+TCO managed to exist beyond that, though, for a while, but not for too long.
+Eventually, I became quite paranoid of my partners in crime, KH, and CM (who were roommates in Denver at the time), though I did have a few reasons to be.
+Things between me, AS, and CM also went to shit as well.
+I ceased communications with AS about sixteen years ago.

-I got so fed up with everything, although I was partly to blame, that I eventually told CM that I was going to head up TCO without him and do whatever the hell I want.
+I got so fed up with everything, although I was partly to blame, that I eventually told CM that I would head up TCO without him and do whatever the hell I want.
 This was a big deal.
 He went on to found RealInspired with an individual who helped him build TCO’s website.
 Of course, that also didn’t pan out for very long either.
-TCO became TCX for a short time and then simply disappeared into complete oblivion.
+TCO became TCX for a short time and then disappeared into complete oblivion.

 I didn’t talk to CM for a long time, being essentially estranged.
 However, all of that is super old news.
 CM got married, and I ended up walking my mother down the aisle at his wedding in place of my deceased father.
 That was nice.

 It’s really bizarre when I look back on all of it.
 At times it all seems so far away.
-Me, floating out of my body in my dorm room into the hate-filled walls, the cavernous Engineering Building, my humiliation are all so far away… and yet still inside me.
-It boggles my mind how so many situations, both good and bad, came about because I decided to diligently execute a single idea.
-I pulled off, to a degree, one single idea of mine, and it bloomed and then exploded sending shrapnel everywhere.
+Me, floating out of my body in my dorm room into the hate-filled walls, the cavernous Engineering Building, my humiliation is all so far away… and yet still inside me.
+It boggles my mind how so many good and bad situations came about because I decided to execute a single idea diligently.
+I pulled off, to a degree, one single idea of mine, and it bloomed and then exploded, sending shrapnel everywhere.
 It’s kind of amazing.